johndun/llmpipe/VIGNETTE.md

 # Vignette: Structured Output Generation with LLMPipe

-The purpose of this vignette is to provide a tutorial for constructing prompts for generating and evaluating structured outputs.
+Use `llmpipe` to define and execute prompts to generate structured outputs.

 ## Defining Inputs and Outputs

-Let's start with the basics.
-We define prompts in terms of Inputs and Outputs.
-Inputs define what the user needs to provide to the prompt in order to get an output.
+Define prompts in terms of Inputs and Outputs.
+Inputs define what needs to be provided to the prompt in order to get an output.
 Just a name and a description:

 ```python
 from llmpipe import Input, Output, PromptModule, RevisorModule